$300,000 overnight fire in east London

 Fire crews responded around 1:30 a.m.
 Thursday to what was described as a vacant storage facility on Cabell Street.

-Firefighters defensively battled the blaze well into the morning, and will knock down the building to get to the source of the fire.
+Firefighters defensively battled the blaze well into the morning.
+An excavator was used to dismantle the structure so crews could access spot fires and extinguish them.

-No injuries have been reported.
+No injuries were reported.
 The building was boarded and windows barred up, and no one was believed to be inside at the time.

-The cause of the fire is unknown and members of the London police Street Crime Unit continue to work with members of the London Fire Department to investigate.
+Enbridge Gas was on scene Thursday to disconnect gas to the meter.

 -